How to Split Wood and Logs with an Axe

 Conclusion

 Most of all – have fun!
 Splitting wood is something that many of us (me included) don’t have to do as an everyday chore.
-So enjoy it as a break from your daily routine, train those muscles that you rarely use, and feel the satisfaction of turning a pile of logs or rounds of wood into proper firewood.
+So enjoy it as a break from your daily routine, train those muscles you rarely use, and feel the satisfaction of turning a pile of logs or rounds of wood into proper firewood.
 It’s a beautiful sight!

 References: